Beth Abraham Orthodox Synagogue

 The Beth Abraham Sisterhood has a solution for you!

-The meals are prepared by the Beth Abraham Sisterhood in the shul kitchen under the supervision of Rabbi Yagod.
+The meals are prepared by the Beth Abraham Sisterhood in the shul kitchen.
 Meals are delivered to the local hotel or location of your choice, along with an electric blech, which must be returned to the shul on Sunday at Shacharis.